-For the General Schedule (GS), Federal Wage System (FWS) and the Law Enforcement Office (LEO) Schedule pay is based on grade and step.
+For the General Schedule (GS), Federal Wage System (FWS), and the Law Enforcement Office (LEO) Schedule, pay is based on grades and steps.

-Grade increases are considered promotions and are linked to title, job responsibilities, education and experience.
-Pay steps are based on length of service within your current grade.
+Grade increases are considered promotions linked to the title, job responsibilities, education, and experience.
+Pay steps are based on the length of service within your current grade.
 Step increases are raises but are not considered promotions.
-Once you have worked the required length of time within the current grade and as long as you have received a satisfactory score on your performance review, you will automatically receive a step increase.
-Required length of service ranges from 6 months to 3 years depending on pay scale and current step.
+Once you have worked the required length of time within the existing grade and as long as you have received a satisfactory score on your performance review, you will automatically receive a step increase.
+The required length of service ranges from 6 months to 3 years, depending on the pay scale and current step.

-There are 10 steps in each of the GS and LEO grades.
-There are only 5 steps for the FWS schedule.
-For GS and LEO, the first three step increases occur every year, the next three step increases occur every two years, and the final three step increases occur every three years.
-It takes 18 years to advance to the step 10.
-For the FWS schedule, the first step occurs after 6 months, the second step increase occurs after 18 months and the final two step increases occur after two years.
+There are ten steps in each of the GS and LEO grades.
+There are only five steps for the FWS schedule.
+For GS and LEO, the first three-step increases occur every year, the subsequent three-step increases occur every two years, and the final three-step increases occur every three years.
+It takes 18 years to advance to step 10.
+For the FWS schedule, the first step occurs after six months, the second step increases after 18 months, and the final two-step increases occur after two years.

-Most employees start at step 1 but under some conditions you may be given a higher step to start.
-The percentage raise between steps depends on where you are in the pay scale.
-Step increase generally equate to 2 or 3 percent raise.
+Most employees start at step 1, but you may be given a higher step to start under some conditions.
+The percentage rise between steps depends on where you are in the pay scale.
+Step increases generally equate to a 2 or 3 percent raise.

-If you get a grade increase your step increase time restarts and your step will usually be two steps lower in your new grade.
-For instance, if you are a GS-11, Step 7 and receive a promotion to GS-12 you will still be at step 5 and will have to wait two years to receive a step increase, regardless of how long you were in the GS-11, Step 7 position.
-Your salary at the new grade will always be higher than it was at the lower grade even though your step may now be lower.
-When increasing grade, your step will be lowered in the new grade so that your net raise is equal to two step increases within your old grade.
+If you get a grade increase, your step increase time restarts, and your step will usually be two steps lower in your new grade.
+For instance, if you are a GS-11, Step 7, and receive a promotion to GS-12, you will still be at Step 5 and will have to wait two years to receive a step increase, regardless of how long you were in the GS-11, Step 7 position.
+Your salary at the new grade will always be higher than it was at the lower grade, even though your step may now be lower.
+When increasing your grade, your step will be lowered in the new grade so that your net raise equals two step increases within your old grade.

 Promotions up to GS-12 and below can be given automatically or at management’s discretion.
 Below GS-12 is considered non-competitive.
 At GS-13 and above, positions are considered competitive and must be listed publicly on USAJobs.gov for any qualified U.S. citizen or current federal employee to apply.
 The only way to receive a GS-13 or above position is to apply for a competitive position.

-In addition to grade and step increase, an entire pay schedule may be increased by a certain percentage each year.
+In addition to grade and step increases, an entire pay schedule may be increased by a certain percentage each year.
 The yearly increases are designed to keep up with inflation and growing costs of living.
 The entire pay scale increases are based on the president’s discretion.
 For years, the pay scales received regular increases of between 1 and 3 percent.
-More recently the federal government has cut back on these yearly raises.
-From 2010 to 2013 the pay scales were frozen.
+More recently, the federal government has cut back on these yearly raises.
+From 2010 to 2013, the pay scales were frozen.
 In 2014, 2015, and 2016 the pay scales were increased by only 1 percent each year.

 Related Articles